LSWR suburban lines: On to Windsor, and a Hounslow loop

 This period in 1846 was the time of the railway mania, when all manner of railway schemes were being promoted with the promise, often unfulfilled, of making subscribers rich.
 The LSWR was not to be left behind, and now was pressing the Richmond line westwards, but was beset with multiple independent schemes competing for the same territory.
 These included, an 1846 'Windsor, Slough and Staines Atmospheric Railway' company which would probably have used broad gauge.
-However it was induced by the 'Richmond and Staines Junction Railway' company to form a joint venture, the Windsor, Staines and South Western Railway Company (WS&SWR), rebuffing the overtures of an atmospheric railway.
+However it was induced by the 'Richmond and Staines Junction Railway' company to form a joint venture, the Windsor, Staines and South Western Railway (WS&SWR), rebuffing the overtures of an atmospheric railway.
 The new company was friendly to the LSWR and had Joseph Locke as its engineer.

-The company obtained the Windsor, Staines and South Western Railway (No. 1) Act 1847 (10 & 11 Vict. c. lviii) on 25 June 1847.
+The company obtained the Windsor, Staines, and South-western Railway Act (No. 1) 1847 (10 & 11 Vict. c. lviii) on 25 June 1847.
 With capital of £500,000 it built the line from a junction with the Richmond railway to a terminus at an uninhabited location known as 'Black Potts' on the Thames 1,100 yards (1 km) north-west of Datchet.
 The exact route into Windsor, the intended terminus, was still under negotiation with the Commissioners of Woods and Forests.
 From Richmond the line ran a little north of the earlier terminus, which was unsuitable for conversion to a through station, crossing the Thames, and running through Twickenham and Staines.
 The act of Parliament also authorised a new loop line from Barnes, crossing the Thames and running through Brentford and Isleworth to Hounslow, and rejoining the Windsor line on the approach to Feltham.

 The Great Western Railway (GWR) sought its own Windsor railway, for the great prestige of serving Queen Victoria, and had secured approval from the commissioners over their proposed approach.
-For a time it appeared that the GWR would succeed and the WS&SWR company, having paid the £60,000, would be refused.
-However at last both companies obtained approval to come to Windsor — on 26 June 1849 the second act of Parliament benefitting the WS&SWR, the South Western Railway Windsor Extension Act 1849 (12 & 13 Vict. c. xxxiv), permitted the Windsor and Eton Riverside station, not quite so convenient for Windsor as preferred.
+For a time it appeared that the GWR would succeed and the WS&SWR, having paid the £60,000, would be refused.
+However at last both companies obtained approval to come to Windsor — on 26 June 1849 the second act of Parliament benefitting the WS&SWR, the South-western Windsor Extension Act 1849 (12 & 13 Vict. c. xxxiv), permitted the Windsor and Eton Riverside station, not quite so convenient for Windsor as preferred.
 Very convenient to Eton, stringent conditions were imposed to prevent scholars at Eton College from immoral or unlawful use.